bosafoagyare/web-academic/content/authors/admin/_index.md

 - Teachers
 ---

-I am a first-year PhD student in the Statistics program at The University of Michigan, Ann Arbor.
+I am a first-year PhD student in the Statistics program at the University of Michigan, Ann Arbor.
 I come from Mpraeso, a beautiful small town in the Okwahu plains in the eastern region of Ghana.
 I obtained my MS degree in Statistics & Data Science at the University of Nevada, Reno.
 Before that, I received my BS in Actuarial Science from Kwame Nkrumah University of Science and Technology.

 I am open to vast research areas but currently exploring the fields of Statistical Machine Learning, Computational Statistics, Statistical Modeling and Bayesian Analysis, with applications in health.